RatJuggler/advent-of-code/2016/README.md

 ##### Day 22: Grid Computing
 I completed Part 1 without implementing the full Node connectivity to keep things simple.
 I've decided to move on instead of tackling Part 2 as this time.

+##### Day 23: Safe Cracking
+Reusing and refining the code from Day 12 to add a new instruction for Part 1 was fun.
+I implemented the optimisation without any major refactoring of the existing code, so it seemed a bit clunky, but works fine.